-Love Wainuiomata would like to share an update with our Wainuiomata community
+Love Wainuiomata would love to share an update with our Wainuiomata community

-> where things are at with the Queen St Plan
+We’d love to share where things are with the Queen St plan including

-> the changes in response to a lower funding level and the wider upcoming redevelopment of the Mall, and the future redevelopment of the Hub
+> how we’re responding to the lower level of funding we’ve received.
+Also being flexible to respond to the opportunities of the redevelopment of the Mall, and the future redevelopment of the Hub

-> what’s up next and how YOU can get involved to bring our town centre to life (and have a lot of fun doing it!)
+> what’s up next and how you can be involved 🙂 Together we can bring our town centre to life (and have a lot of fun doing it!)

-We’re sharing an update we’ve recently submitted via Hutt City Council’s “Have Your Say” annual feedback with a few changes and additions that incorporate new opportunities and developments that have arisen since then.
+What we’re sharing here includes what was recently submitted via Hutt City Council’s “Have Your Say” annual feedback .
+There are a few changes and additions to incorporate new opportunities and developments that have arisen since then.

 LOVE WAINUIOMATA UPDATE

-Thank you Hutt City Council for showing strong support for our 2018 submission to the Long Term Plan (LTP) which covers 2018-2021.
-We would also like to extend our aroha to our Wainuiomata community for sharing their vision and supporting this journey.
+Thank you Hutt City Council for showing strong support for Love Wainuiomata from the start, and recently supporting our 2018 submission to the Long Term Plan (LTP) which covers 2018-2021.

 Love Wainuiomata greatly appreciates Hutt City Council allocating funding of $300,000 for the 2018-2021 period to support our community-led development and kaupapa.
 Love Wainuiomata’s LTP Submission requested support to deliver on two key areas of growth and rejuvenation our community identified as being essential via the Wainuiomata Development Plan: